OSCA-HK/CityUHK-CSSA-Open-Source-Club/README.md

 ☄️ We will guide you to:
 ▶ Participate in global open-source competitions like [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) and [Open Source Promotion Plan (OSPP)](https://summer-ospp.ac.cn/).
-▶ Engage with corporate-level challenges from organizations like [Linux Community](https://github.com/torvalds/linux), [RT-Thread](https://www.rt-thread.io/), [Huawei OpenEuler](https://www.openeuler.org/en/), and [Alibaba OpenAnolis](https://openanolis.cn/?lang=en) by contributing to their open-source projects.
+▶ Engage with corporate-level challenges from organizations like [Linux Community](https://github.com/torvalds/linux), [RT-Thread](https://www.rt-thread.io/), [openAtom OpenEuler](https://www.openeuler.org/en/), and [Alibaba OpenAnolis](https://openanolis.cn/?lang=en) by contributing to their open-source projects.
 ▶ Grow into a Maintainer within open-source communities, with potential interview opportunities!

 We welcome all coding enthusiasts who aspire to tackle real-world problems with technology! 🚀 Outstanding member may even self-recommend as a **MENTOR** for the community!